American Overseas School of Rome: Curriculum

 The curriculum is that of U.S. general academic and international, college-preparatory public or private schools.
 The School has a strong Advanced Placement Program and also prepares students for the International Baccalaureate examinations.
 The School's testing program includes the College Board's PSAT, SAT/ACT, and Advanced Placement tests, as well as the full complement of IB tests.
 The instruction is in English.
 French, Spanish, and Italian are taught as foreign languages.
 There is no religious instruction.
 The School is accredited by the Middle States Association of Colleges and Schools and is the first school to be granted an International Credential from the Middle States Association.

 Elementary school

-The curriculum of the Elementary School follows the Reggio Emilia approach Reggio Emilia approach.
+The curriculum of the Elementary School follows the Reggio Emilia approach.
 Specialists teach art, physical education, music, theater, computer, English as a Second Language, reading, and Italian.
 Italian students are prepared for the Quinta elementary examination as long as it is required by the Italian Ministry of Education.